forestgrape/coronavirus/index.md

 <p id="life-cycle-tropism">-----</p>

-## Life Cycle Tropism
+## Tropism in Life Cycle
-Each step  in the life cycle has both enhancing factors and constraints.
+Each step  in the life cycle has both attracting and limiting factors.

 A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a matching receptor on the cell membrane.
 All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
 Some bacteria can at least move the last two steps.
 Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.